HandyKurniawan/na_polar_codes_framework/README.md

 # update with your IBM Token
 token = "put_your_ibm_token_here"
 ```
-Then, we need to initialize the NAPC object. _runs_ is a parameter to duplicate the circuits x numbers of times, and _token_ is the IBM token.
+Then, you need to initialize the NAPC object. _runs_ is a parameter to duplicate the circuits x numbers of times, and _token_ is the IBM token.

 ```python
 # initialize the object using the provided token
 q = NAPC(runs=conf.runs, token=token)
 ```
-Since noise-aware compilation needs the latest calibration data, we need to always check the latest calibration data and update TriQ config's through this function: update_hardware_configs
+Since noise-aware compilation needs the latest calibration data, you need to always check the latest calibration data and update TriQ configs through this function: `update_hardware_configs`

 ```python
 # command to run the update TriQ's reliability matrix for the noise-aware routing
 q.update_hardware_configs()
 ```

 The framework will pick all the qasm files in the selected folders.
-In this case, we will choose polar codes for logical + with length N=16 (n=3).
+In this case, it is the example of polar codes for logical + with length N=16 (n=3).
 This will return the paths of the files under the selected folders.

 ```python
 file_path="./QEC/polar_code/n3/x"
 qasm_files = q.get_qasm_files_from_path(file_path)
 ```
 TriQ has been updated to make it possible to apply mid-circuit measurement.
-For this purpose, we need to specify which qasm files need a mid-circuit measurement or not.
+For this purpose, you need to specify which qasm files need a mid-circuit measurement or not.
 All the other settings are:

 - normal: only measurement at the end
 - polar: for middle measurement circuit